The Universal File Opener (UFO) and the AODocs File Opener (AFO) are Google Chrome extensions.

 3. Disable Show online storage when saving files.

-After disabling this setting, when you save files locally with UFO, they are saved at the current location and uploaded back to Google Drive immediately.
+After disabling this setting, when you save files locally with UFO/AFO, they are saved at the current location and uploaded back to Google Drive immediately.

 Note: Other PDF reading software, like Acrobat Reader Pro DC (paying) or Foxit Reader (free) don’t have this limitation.
 They save files to the current location without prompting you to select the location.